hashicorp/terraform-provider-awscc/docs/resources/osis_pipeline.md

 Read-Only:

-- `security_group_ids` (List of Dynamic) A list of security groups associated with the VPC endpoint.
+- `security_group_ids` (List of String) A list of security groups associated with the VPC endpoint.
-- `subnet_ids` (List of Dynamic) A list of subnet IDs associated with the VPC endpoint.
+- `subnet_ids` (List of String) A list of subnet IDs associated with the VPC endpoint.

 ## Import